 Activityset4

 These activities will help students build their skills in working with fractions, decimals, ratios, and percent.
+They most directly address Grade 6 standards but connect to real-world contexts and can be extended to Grade 8 and beyond.

 Activity 1: Sweet Success

-In this activity, you will use fractions and decimals to connect the weights and prices of fruits and nuts and identify a sale price for an Apple Cherry Mix.
+Businesses that sell food products need to pay careful attention to how much of each ingredient is used.
+They also need to determine what price to charge for the products they sell.
+In this activity, students will use fractions and decimals to connect the weights and prices of fruits and nuts and calculate a sale price for an apple cherry mix.

 Download the student sheet